home-assistant/home-assistant.io/source/_integrations/onvif.markdown

 #### Snapshots

+Some cameras will not produce usable snapshots with larger stream sizes.

+By default the integration will only enable the camera entity for the first H264 profile.
+If you are unable to get working snapshot:

+- If there are additional camera entities available for other profiles, try enabling those entities.
-Some cameras will not produce usable snapshots with larger stream sizes and may require seeking in the stream to get a usable snapshot.
-Setting the `Extra FFmpeg arguments` to `-pred 1 -ss 00:00:05 -frames:v 1` will cause the snapshot to be taken 5 seconds into the stream.
+- Set the `Extra FFmpeg arguments` to `-pred 1 -ss 00:00:05 -frames:v 1` to cause the snapshot to be taken 5 seconds into the stream.

 ### Supported Sensors